pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 #### type 24 _(clearing)_

 This callback is sent when clearing process is finished for you.
-You receive a reference and you can retrieve your settlement in clearing report.
+You receive a reference and you can retrieve your settlement in the clearing report.

 ```json
 {